 Are the soils stable enough for the new roadway?

-Geotechnical engineers have been performing investigations to evaluate subsurface conditions and necessary mitigation measures to ensure the stability of the roadway and adjacent slopes.
+As part of the project design, geotechnical engineers performed investigations to evaluate subsurface conditions and necessary mitigation measures to ensure the stability of the roadway and adjacent slopes.
 While landslides have occurred in the general area, the specific location where the roadway is planned does not have significant risks associated with the soil conditions.

-Where will the access be located into Sondermann Park and across Centennial Boulevard?
+Where will the access into Sondermann Park and across Centennial Boulevard be located?

-A concrete sidewalk and bike lanes will run along both sides of the Centennial Blvd. extension.
-The west sidewalk will be a 10’ multi-use path to better accommodate both pedestrians and cyclists who choose not to use the on-street bike lane.
+A concrete sidewalk and bike lanes will run along both sides of the Centennial Boulevard Extension.
+The west sidewalk will be a 10-foot, multi-use path to better accommodate both pedestrians and cyclists who choose not to use the on-street bike lane.
 This will connect the Mesa Springs Greenway to Sondermann Park and Broadview Open Space, while allowing for future connections at Fillmore Street.
 The project will reroute the existing Park maintenance access road at the west end of Fontanero Street to Espanola Street.

 Most of the property west of the new road is not public open space but private property owned by developers with future plans for the land.
 Public access won’t be provided to areas that are privately owned.

 A signalized pedestrian crossing will be constructed at Chestnut Street and Centennial Boulevard as well as an un-signalized crossing at Van Buren Street.
 This intersection will likely be signalized in the future with adjacent development.